 Cambridge Water special tariffs

 Cambridge Water offers a number of special tariffs to support low income households.
-See if you are eligible for a special tariff on the Cambridge Water website, or contact Cambridge Water by phone on 01223 706050.
+Check whether you are eligible for a special water tariff on the Cambridge Water website, or contact Cambridge Water by phone on 01223 706050.

 Cambridge Water Direct